-Aish El Saraya is a very popular and delicious no-bake Middle Eastern dessert.
-Aish El Saraya translates in Arabic to “The Palace Bread” and it’s fitting since this is a bread pudding.
-What I love about this dessert is how easy it is to put together and the fact that it can be made a day ahead is really a time saver.
-It is also a crowd pleaser!
-You can’t go wrong with this dessert, especially during Ramadan where easy no-fuss desserts are key.
+You may be thinking, what is Aish El Saraya?
+Well, it is a very popular and delicious no-bake Middle Eastern dessert.
+Aish El Saraya translates in Arabic to “The Palace Bread,” and it’s fitting since this is a bread pudding.
+What I love about this dessert is how easy it is to put together, and the fact that it can be made a day ahead is a time saver.
+It is also a crowd-pleaser!
+You can’t go wrong with this dessert, especially during Ramadan when easy no-fuss desserts are key.

 How to make Aish El Saraya